AI Capability Forecasting

 Good governance should use multiple forecast types rather than a single timeline.
 It should combine compute trends, private evaluation results, public benchmarks, expert disagreement, scenario planning, and observed deployment incidents.
 The aim is not to predict perfectly.
 The aim is to avoid being surprised by capabilities that were visible in advance.

-Forecasting should also be connected to action.
-A release gate, export-control rule, procurement requirement, safety framework, or public warning system should state which forecasted indicators matter and what changes when they are observed.
+Forecasting should be connected to action.
+A release gate, export-control rule, procurement requirement, safety framework, incident-reporting system, or public warning process should state which indicators matter and what changes when they are observed.

 The strongest forecasts disclose uncertainty, assumptions, base rates, data sources, and update rules.
-Weak forecasts hide inside confidence, ideology, or marketing.
+Weak forecasts hide inside confidence, ideology, investor language, or marketing.

 Risk Pattern